Small Business and Startups

 What is considered a startup?

 There is also no strict definition of the term “startup.”
-But in general, the term “startup” refers to a business that is just starting out but expects to “scale up” and grow quite fast to become a large company.
+But in the popular discourse, the term “startup” has come to refer to a business that is just starting out, but expects to “scale up” and grow quite fast to become a large company.

-If you consider your business a true “startup” and want to grow very quickly, you will probably take some different legal steps than with a traditional small business.
-In particular, if you are planning to get major investment, you would most likely form a corporation, and possibly in a particular state, like Delaware.
+If you consider your business a “startup” in this sense, and want to grow very quickly, you will probably take some different legal steps than with a traditional small business.
+In particular, if you are hoping to get major investment, such as from a venture capital (VC) fund, this would affect what type of legal structure makes the most sense.

-Do different laws apply to small businesses and startups?
+Do different laws apply to small businesses and startups vs large businesses?

 Most laws apply to small businesses and startups the same as to large businesses.
 One exception is employment laws, many of which only apply to businesses with a certain number of employees.
 Other areas are industry specific, such as more regulations that apply to large banks but not small banks.